 Would you like to build CLC’s Teardrop Camper, but you’re apprehensive about doing it solo?
 Or lack a temperate shop space?

-In 2017 we will offer build-your-own classes here at the Chesapeake Light Craft factory in Annapolis Maryland.
+We offer build-your-own classes here at the Chesapeake Light Craft factory in Annapolis Maryland.
 Classes run for two consecutive weeks, in two 5-1/2-day segments, and are generally scheduled twice a year.
 If you are interested in a rescheduled opportunity to build a camper in a class, please contact firstname.lastname@example.org.

-The cost is $5500.
-The Build-Your-Own-Teardrop-Camper class is a package deal, and includes tuition, the base Teardrop Camper kit, and a pre-assembled Trailex trailer designed specifically for CLC’s Teardrop.
+The Build-Your-Own-Teardrop-Camper class is a package deal, and includes tuition for two (helper required), the base Teardrop Camper kit, and a pre-assembled Trailex trailer designed specifically for CLC’s Teardrop.
 (Sorry, we are unable to substitute other trailers.)

 I’m a beginner.
 Is this class for me?
 What are the requirements?

 You do not need any prior experience in carpentry or epoxy-composite work to take this class.
 You just need good energy, a willingness to learn, and the ability to stick with the project for two weeks.
 You’ll also need a vehicle with a trailer hitch so you can get the Teardrop Camper home.

 Will I need to bring my own tools?

 We’ll provide a list of basic tools we’d like you to bring, things like a cordless drill, spring-clamps, and eye protection.
 CLC’s classroom is extensively equipped and you’ll be using our equipment for many steps.

 The package price covers tuition for two people, the base Teardrop Camper kit, and a road-ready Trailex trailer.
 This cost also covers consumable supplies you’ll use during the class, such as sandpaper, mixing cups, brushes, and so on.
 We will be doing some pre-assembly of parts before the class begins, so that you hit the ground running on Day One.